Memories of Working at the Original Smoky Joe's Clothing in the 1960's

-The reason for inspiring me to rebrand a 30-year dormant retail brand is I became part of the family through marriage and hearing the amazing stories throughout Chicagoland about an era long gone.
-I rebrand the name with a different twist, smoking jackets and accessories for men, women, and dogs.
+The reason that inspired me to rebrand a 30-year dormant retail brand was hearing amazing stories throughout Chicagoland about an era long gone.
+I married into the family by way of the first grandson and rebranded the name with a different twist, smoking jackets and accessories for men, women, and dogs.

 I love a good story.
 Being part of the fabric of Chicago and meeting new people with memories of a city that has been changing over the years.
 While I didn’t grow up in Chicago, I have lived here for twenty years and call it home.
 The history and stories are what keeps this city jumping.
 A facet of owning a former family business is the history.
 I keep asking for stories from those I meet as it provides me with a rear view mirror of how the stores were ran and to continue the family legacy.